 You can master all the jiu-jitsu concepts.
 But without taking the right action at the right time and in the right way, you won’t be able to pass your opponent’s guard at will or submit him.

 Precision relies on both the timing of execution and the action being executed.
-You must know when your BJJ opponent is giving you something, what he is giving you, and the proper technique to immediately use against him in that moment.
+You must know when your BJJ opponent is giving you something, what he is giving you, and the proper technique to immediately use against him At that moment.

 Precision is mastered only through repetition of action – both while drilling and during real jiu-jitsu matches.
 Don’t get discouraged.